Have pen, will travel

 This website is also for all those who don’t have the opportunity to travel overseas, for whatever reason, or who are just as keen to cruise the globe while sitting in an armchair.
 As a hardworking vagabond and scribe, I’m happy to serve as your window and guide into the broader world.

 From 2000 until 2014, I was based in Berlin, Germany, allowing me easy access around the Continent, Russia and Mideast.
 In May 2014, I moved to northern California to take a full-time writing post at the Rural Community Assistance Corporation.
 I cover rural poverty - and efforts to allieve it - throughout the 13 states of the American West, including Alaska, Hawaii and on tribal lands.
-Alongside this, I continue to write travel and trend articles for editors across the U.S. I mobilize quickly, travel frequently, and publish regularly, paying heed to tight or lengthy deadlines…in short: have pen, will travel.
+Alongside this, I write travel and trend articles for editors across the U.S. I mobilize quickly, travel frequently, and publish regularly, paying heed to tight or lengthy deadlines…in short: have pen, will travel.